English Literature BA (Hons) module descriptions

 Block 1: Exploration and Innovation: Medieval to Early Modern Literature

-Block 2: Romantic and Victorian Literature
+Block 2: Exploring Work and Society

 OR continue with the route selected in the first year:

-Drama Route - Theatre Revolutions
+Drama Route – Revolutions: Acting and Directing

 In this module you will learn about the management and usage of screen archives.
 You will discover how to identify, approach and mitigate the threats that time and space pose to the preservation of film and media heritage for future generations, while also identifying and exploring the various purposes for which this archival material is utilised by a range of external stakeholders.
 The module’s hands-on practical evaluation of historical material will encourage you to consider: what can we find and study in film archives?
 How do we present these items to the public?
 Who is an archivist and who a collector?
 And what, ultimately, are the purposes and uses of an archive’s holdings and how can they best be served?
-You will benefit form learning in the DMU film archives, where you will observe, evaluate film ephemera and their broad historical and socio-cultural contexts.
+You will benefit from learning in the DMU film archives, where you will observe, evaluate film ephemera and their broad historical and socio-cultural contexts.

 History route – Humans and the Natural World